-For people who have numerous attacks, there are drugs available that can slow the conduction of electrical signals.
+For people who have numerous attacks, there are medications available that can slow the conduction of electrical signals.
 These include: Calcium channel blockersDigoxinBeta-blockersAnti-arrhythmic medications

 A surgical procedure, known as

-may be necessary if attacks are frequent or the patient does not want to take medications.
+may be necessary if attacks are frequent or the if the person does not want to take medications.
 In this therapy, the abnormal portion of cardiac tissue causing the arrhythmia is identified and destroyed.
 This procedure is done in conjunction with an electrophysiology study.